Illinois-IoT/main-project/day1.md

 ### c) Switching to Event-based GPIO Input

 We want the program to only print out `Button was pushed!` once everytime the button is pushed.
 After all, it is quiet strange for there to be multiple `Button was pushed!` prints when you have only pressed the button once.
+This is as a result of what is known as 'switch bounce'.

 We want to rewrite our program to output a single message whenever the button is pressed rather than continuously outputting a message.
-To do this we need to use GPIO events.
+We can do this using GPIO events.

 A GPIO event in the Raspberry Pi Python GPIO library works by calling a Python function whenever an event is triggered.
 Such a function is called a callback function.
+A GPIO event also has built-in functionality for switch bounce handling, which will solve our problem!

 An event can be an input pin being low or high, but it could also be when the pin changes from low to high – called rising – or when the pin changes from high to low – called falling.